-- Allow them to say ‘no’.
+- Help them to feel able to say ‘no’.
 Encourage them to be assertive if they feel they have been mistreated.

-- Listen to their concerns about body shape and appearance.
-Puberty, in particular, can be a worrying time.
-Reassure your child that their physical changes are normal and that everyone develops at different times and rates.
+- Listen to their concerns about their appearance, body size and shape.
+Puberty can be a worrying time.
+Reassure them that their physical changes are normal and that everyone develops at different times and rates.

-- Don’t tease them about their weight, body shape or looks.
-Even seemingly friendly nicknames can be hurtful if they focus on some aspect of the child’s appearance.
+- Don’t make negative or positive comments about their weight, body shape or appearance.
+Even seemingly friendly nicknames can be hurtful if they focus on some aspect of their appearance.

-- Make your child feel they have an important role in the family; for example, give them age-appropriate household tasks.
+- Make them feel they have an important role in the family (for example, give them age-appropriate household tasks).
 Tell them what a valuable contribution they make to the running of the house.

-Your child’s school can be a positive environment that fosters healthy body image and self-esteem.
-Talk to your principal about any concerns you may have.
+Your child’s school can be a positive environment that encourages positive body image and self-esteem.
+Talk to the principal or wellbeing team about any concerns you may have.

 Issues may include:

-- Teasing about physical appearance is a known risk factor for poor body image.
-Make sure your school has an effective anti-bullying policy.
-If your child is being teased, contact the principal immediately.
+- or teasing about physical appearance is a known risk factor for poor body image.
+Make sure the school has an effective anti-bullying policy.
+If your child is being bullied, contact the principal or the wellbeing team immediately.

-- Peer pressure can contribute to poor body image if the peer group is concerned with physical appearance and particular appearance ideals, such as thinness or muscularity.
+- can contribute to poor body image if the peer group is concerned with physical appearance and particular appearance ideals, such as thinness or muscularity.
 Talk to the school about their body image programs.

-- If you think your child is hanging out with a ‘thin is in’ crowd, try to arrange opportunities for them to mix with other children.
+- If you think your child is spending time with peers who are focused on these appearance ideals, try to arrange opportunities for them to mix with other children.
 Once again, team sports could be a valuable avenue, since the emphasis is on how the person plays, not what they look like.
 Another example might be to connect to community groups or clubs that focus on your children’s interests or hobbies.